Learn how to plot and structure your novel in this eight-week master class, taught by a New York Times bestselling

-In this course, you will learn how to write compelling scenes, how to craft a compelling subplot, and how to use a story chart.
+In this course, you will learn how to write compelling scenes, how to craft a strong subplot, how to write a great first chapter, how to end your novel, how to develop your plot in a logical but surprising way, and how to use a story chart.
 Learn techniques to keep readers turning pages, and discover how chapters fit into the bigger picture.
 Understand the secrets of pacing and suspense.

 You'll get weekly video lectures, written lessons, and assignments to help you put what you've learned into action.
 You can work through all of the material at your own pace, and you have a full year to complete the course.